alibrky04/Connect_4/README.md

 **WARNING!**

-This project is still in-process.
+This project is still work-in-process.
 Because of this, there can be a lot of bugs or missing features!